LordStephen77/vanilla_plus/README.md

 ## Mods Added

-- minetest_game (latest full version without editing)
+- All the mods of "minetest_game" (last stable version without editing)
 - ambience (By tenplus1)
 - farming redo (By tenplus1)
 - pie (By tenplus1)